Turning a $4,000 Investment into a Profitable Amazon Brand

 Business Stage: Early-stage startup

-Initial Investment: Approximately $4,000
+Initial Investment: $4,000

 Primary Goal: Build a profitable ecommerce brand with minimal upfront risk